(Matthew 3:11, 13-17; 28:18-20)

 - Whom should we invite?

 - At your baptism you can prepare your story with God to tell everybody how God rescued and changed you.

 Set a time to be baptized as soon as possible.
 Go through the baptism questions and resolve any questions.

 - Did you confess your sins to God?

-- Do you know that God has forgiven all your sins through Jesus' sacrifice?
+- Do you know and believe that God has forgiven all your sins through Jesus’ sacrifice?

 - Are you ready to bury your old life and start a new life with God?

-- Are decided to follow Jesus and never turn back?
+- Are you committed to following Jesus and never turning back?